 In certain instances, described below, students may change their course registration status after the first seven class days of each semester.
 However, unless otherwise noted, all such changes require payment of a late processing fee and the explicit approvals of advisor and instructor via signatures on their forms.

 No course may be added after the sixth week of classes.

 Audit.
 Students may change to audit status beginning the first day of the semester through the first seven days of classes, provided such change leaves them properly enrolled.
 This change requires the signature of the instructor and advisor.

 Pass/D/Fail.
 A student may change status in a course to or from pass/D/fail only through the end of the fourth week of classes.
-Students are specifically required to maintain a consistent grading option over both halves of a year-long course.
+Students are specifically required to maintain a consistent grading option over both halves of a year long course.
 This change requires the signature of the instructor and advisor.

 Withdraw passing after the seventh class day.
-A student may withdraw without petition from an extra course only within the first eight weeks of each semester, provided the student remains enrolled for at least 1.75 units of credit in the semester and 4 units for the year.
+A student may withdraw without petition from a course only within the first eight weeks of each semester, provided the student remains enrolled for at least 1.75 units of credit in the semester and 4.00 units for the year.
 A "WP" (withdraw passing) is recorded if the student is passing at the time of the request.
-Students may withdraw passing (WP) from an extra year course (a credit overload) only through the eighth week of the first semester, or from the second half of a year course through the eighth week of the second semester.
+Students may withdraw passing (WP) from a year long course (a credit overload) only through the eighth week of the first semester, or from the second half of a year long course through the eighth week of the second semester.
 The withdrawal requires the signatures of the instructor and the faculty advisor.
-A late-course-change processing fee will be charged.
+A late course change processing fee will be charged.
 Students may not withdraw from the course if an academic infraction is pending.

 Students may not withdraw from a course where Academic Infractions Board sanctions are pending or have been imposed.
 Similarly, students may not withdraw from a class after they have been expelled from the class and the "X" grade has been submitted.